grafos-ml/frappe/doc/src/tutorial.rst

     {"item1": array([[  0.9,   0.9,   0.2]]),
      "item3": array([[  0.1,   0.1,   0.1]])}

-Next, it constructs a single one-to-one IdMap that maps these string ids, to an internal integer id.
+Next, we construct a single one-to-one IdMap that maps these string ids, to an internal integer id.
 This internal id represents a row in the matrix.
 In our case we would have a double dictionary mapping: